Jayasurya15/Home-page.github.io/README.md

 # My Projects Hub

 Welcome to **My Projects Hub**, a showcase of unique and interactive web projects that I've built!
-This repository serves as a central hub to explore and experience my creative experiments with web development.
+This repository serves as a central hub to explore and experience my creative experiments with web development, while also reflecting my growing interest in programming fundamentals and analytical thinking.

 ---